DripMicro/anaylistic_platform/README.md

 ## Notes
 - use only `yarn`
 - use prettier, configure IDE to reformat on save for best DX
-- before commit use `yarn confirm` to lint and make sure no errors
+- before committing use `yarn confirm` to lint and make sure no errors